Nielsbishere/core/docs/ogc.md

 std::vector<TextureFormat> formats	//List of texture formats for the output
 ```

-This RenderTarget can only be used for compute shaders and don't affect graphics shaders.
+This RenderTarget can only be used for compute shaders and doesn't affect graphics shaders.
 Therefore, you can use compute shaders like you would use graphics shaders; but you do have to manage the shader registers yourself.
 This also means that you could have unlimited compute render targets bound, as long as you make sure to unbind them.

 #### Data